BiTile Solar Roof

 When it comes to the correct dimensions, the BiTile System uses fitting panels, top covers and gutter edge profiles.
 For the width of the roof it is often very neat to place fitting panels.
 This can be done on both sides, but it is also nice to have the panels staggered.
 For example, if we place the dapping panel on the left of the first, third and fifth rows, while we place the dapping panel on the right of the second, fourth and sixth rows, we create a sort of half-tile relationship.
 In the height dimension, additional correction can be made with a row of junction panels, but it is often nicer to use the tolerance included in the top cap and gutter edge profile.
 For this reason, when choosing a solar module, we ask that you first consider your roof height.

-So first of all, we like to consider your roof height when choosing a solar panel.
-The two solar panels we develop have a height dimension of 684mm (96Wp Small size) or 1008mm (Standard size 320Wp).
-In addition, the small format solar panel can also be placed standing up, resulting in a height of 854mm (96Wp small format portait).
+So first of all, we like to consider your roof height when choosing a portrait or landscape solar panel.
+The "Blank Beauty" solarpanels have a height dimension of 684mm (96Wp).
+In addition, the solar panel can also be placed standing up, resulting in a height of 854mm (96Wp portait).

 The number of solar panels above each other should fit comfortably into your roof area.
 Relative to your roof height (being the eaves to the ridge), we need between 100 and 400mm for a neat fit with standard top and bottom profiles.
 This also applies to skylights, dormers etc. On the next page you can see how your roof height works out with the panel division.